stennety/mywebsite/_posts/2024-06-10-my-travel-ide-setup.md

 tablet a couple of years ago.
 At the time, I did not find any guides, though today [they exist](https://www.codewithharry.com/blogpost/install-vs-code-in-android/).
 Maybe they did at the time and I just didn't look hard enough.
-Whatever the case may be, I ended up going down a very different route and by now I use basically the same setup at work, at home, or when travelling.
+Whatever the case may be, I ended up going down a very different route, and by now I use basically the same setup at work, at home, or when travelling.

 # How It Works

-If you read the tl;dr, you saw that there's nothing magical about the setup, just a few off the shelf open source products I use together.
+If you read the tl;dr, you saw that there's nothing magical about my setup, just a few off the shelf open source products working together.
 My hardware is an an Android tablet using a bluetooth keyboard for input.
 There's no mouse, because I barely need one.